cliffe/HacktivityLabSheets/_labs/example_highlighting_guide.md

 5. **VM/Environment context is marked** - Clear indication of which system/VM to use
 6. **Consistency** - Use the same highlighting style throughout the document
 7. **Appropriate level** - Don't over-highlight; only highlight truly important information
-8. **TOC links are working** - Check that all headings in the Table of Contents have proper markdown links that work correctly
+8. **TOC links are working** - Check that all headings in the Table of Contents have proper markdown links that don't contain any special characters

 ## 🔄 Process Summary